Thyroid eye disease (TED) occurs in around

 There’s mixed evidence about the best way to treat Graves’ disease if you have active TED.

 Surgery to remove all of your thyroid results in almost no chance of recurrence of Graves’ disease.
-However, there are some reasons a thyroidectomy may not be appropriate for you.
+However, this treatment is not suitable for everyone.
+Speaking with a doctor can help you determine the best treatment options for your individual needs.

 Eye surgery